microsoft/ts-parsec/doc/parsec/kleft.md

 )
 ```

-There are too many useless items in the tuple to pass to `value`.
+There are too many useless items in the tuple passing to `value`.
 When the syntax is changed, we will need to change the parameter type,
 and we need to count carefully to update `value[2]` and `value[5]`.
 This could be solved by using `kleft`, `kmid` or `kright`.